Jake McCarthy Player Props: Diamondbacks vs. Dodgers

-After going 0-for-4 in his last game, Jake McCarthy and the Arizona Diamondbacks face the Los Angeles Dodgers (who will hand the ball to Noah Syndergaard) at 4:10 PM ET on Sunday.
+After going 2-for-3 in his last game, Jake McCarthy and the Arizona Diamondbacks face the Los Angeles Dodgers (who will hand the ball to Dustin May) at 10:10 PM ET on Thursday.

-In his most recent game he had a hitless performance (0-for-4) against the Dodgers.
+In his most recent appearance, he racked up two hits (going 2-for-3) against the Padres.

 Jake McCarthy Game Info & Props vs. the Dodgers